mitsuhiko/jinja2/docs/api.rst

     In general the ``{% include %}`` directive works fine but especially ``{% extends %}`` commands can have unexpected outcomes as main template overwrites the context of the included one.
+    That's why Jinja will raise an exception if ``{% extends %}`` is used with different escape functions / Markup classes unless explicitly allowed through the ``Environment(allow_mixed_escape_extends=True)``
+    parameter.

-    If possible use the ``default_escape`` of the :class:`~jinja2.Environment` to define the mainly used escape function and Markup class and use different environments for different file types, if you have to mix files with conflicting extensions using ``{% extends %}``.
+    If possible always use the ``default_escape`` of the :class:`~jinja2.Environment` class to define the mainly used escape function / Markup class and use different environments for different file types.
+Especially using ``{% extends %}`` if you have to mix files with otherwise conflicting custom escape settings.

 .. _identifier-naming: